EyeLoveKnots

 A double crochet (abbreviated as DC) is a simple crochet stitch that involves an initial yarn over, and a three step process of “pulling through”.
 It’s about equal in height to two single crochet stitches, which makes projects work up quicker, but it produces a fabric that is more breathable and flexible.

-I also want to add that this double crochet tutorial is in US terms.
+I also want to add that this double crochet stitch tutorial is in US terms.
 What does that mean?
 There is also a double crochet in UK terms, which is a different stitch!
 Usually, the patterns specify which one it is – my blog is in all US terms.

 The right side is the front side of the fabric, which may look prettier than the wrong side, and the wrong side is the back of the fabric.
 I think they’re both pretty, but after you turn your work to begin on Row 3, you will see the difference in appearance from Row 1 and Row 2.
 Row 1 is considered the right side, and Row 2 is considered the wrong side.
 In the photo above, we have just finished working across Row 2, and about to turn and work Row 3.
 Do you notice the difference between the look of Row 1 and Row 2?

-How To Double Crochet Row 1
+How To Double Crochet Row 1 into a Chain

 If this was an actual pattern, you would see it written like this: “Chain 11” OR “Ch 11”